 MHP had a goal to begin construction of Phase 2 of the VPF in 2017.
 Phase 2 may include construction of between 10 and 12 additional poultry brigades, each with 38 poultry houses.
-It will entail the expansion of all VPF facilities, with the aim to drastically increase the volume of production at all levels.
-Finally, Phase 2 also involves construction of a biogas plant to accommodate the additional manure produced by twice the number of chickens and to power MHP's local operations.
+It will also entail the expansion of all VPF facilities, with the aim to drastically increase the volume of production at all levels.
+Finally, Phase 2 also involves the construction of a biogas plant to accommodate the additional manure produced by twice the number of chickens and to power MHP's local operations.
 Once fully operational, the VPF is expected to:

-- Include a total of at least 836 separate chicken houses, positioned in at least 22 brigades; - Have capacity to house 32 million chickens at a time; - Consume over 6 million cubic meters of water per year;
+• Include a total of at least 836 separate chicken houses, positioned in at least 22 brigades;